Newport, Abergavenny and Hereford Railway: Merthyr, Tredegar and Abergavenny Railway

 The LNWR had running powers over the Newport, Abergavenny and Hereford Railway, and wished to obtain a convenient access to the ironworks of South Wales; this desire was reciprocated by the ironmasters, and at the same time colliery owners needed a suitable route for their output to travel north.
-On 1 August 1859 the Merthyr, Tredegar and Abergavenny Railway was authorised by Parliament.
+On 1 August 1859 the Merthyr, Tredegar and Abergavenny Railway was authorised by the Merthyr, Tredegar and Abergavenny Railway Act 1859 (22 & 23 Vict. c. lix).
 During construction in difficult terrain did not go well, and the company ran into financial difficulties.
 The West Midland Railway entered discussions with a view to leasing it, but the LNWR offered generous terms and concluded a deal—a lease of 1,000 years—on 8 November 1861.

 On 29 September 1862, the eastern section of the MT&AR was opened to a south-facing junction at Abergavenny, a short distance north of the NA&HR, now WMR, station.
 The MT&A had its own passenger station, Abergavenny Brecon Road.
 In 1863 the WMR constructed passenger platforms on its own main line a little north of the new junction, and some MT&AR trains reached it by reversing at the junction.
 As the primary purpose of the line was mineral traffic to and from the north-west of England and the West Midlands, it was obvious a northward curve was needed at Abergavenny, and this was provided on 22 June 1870.
-A new Abergavenny Junction station was provided there--"a purely LNWR station on a GWR line"—and the WMR 1863 station was closed.
+A new Abergavenny Junction station was provided there—"a purely LNWR station on a GWR line"—and the WMR 1863 station was closed.

 LNWR trains started working through to Merthyr on 9 June 1879.

-A County Lunatic Asylum was constructed near the south junction at Abergavenny; in those days coal and stores were customarily brought in by rail and a private siding connection was made from the south curve about 1884.
+A county lunatic asylum was constructed near the south junction at Abergavenny; in those days coal and stores were customarily brought in by rail and a private siding connection was made from the south curve about 1884.